El Trienio Adeco: 1945 coup d'etat

 As the 1945 elections approached, Betancourt, who knew how large his national political base was now, accepted Medina's invitation to participate in them on the tacit understanding that the official candidate, Diógenes Escalante, would win with the support of Acción Democrática (AD), as Betancourt's party had been named.
 In exchange, the following elections would be totally democratic.

 Escalante was party to this agreement, but on his return to Venezuela from Washington, where he was ambassador, to participate in his own election, he started mumbling and making incoherent statements.
 The man was insane being forced to abandon politics and spend the rest of his life in a psychiatric center in Miami, Florida.
 President Medina then made a mistake, to choose a substitute for Escalante without consulting AD.
-He proposed to his Minister of Agriculture, Ángel Biaggini, but this one did not count on the favor of Betancourt, and the route of Coup d'etat was activated again.
+He proposed to his Minister of Agriculture, Ángel Biaggini, but this one did not count on the favor of Betancourt, and the route of coup d'état was activated again.
 Betancourt was incensed and so it was that the strongest political party in Venezuela and the military conspirators, none of which had a rank higher than major, made a deal whose consequences were to be long-lasting.

 In October 1945, the military declared itself in open rebellion in Caracas and Betancourt called on the people to stage a civilian uprising.
 Medina resigned, but it is generally acknowledged that the army, except for the rebels, was on his side and could have put down the rebellion and arrest the insubordinate officers.
 The army was the making of Gomez and Lopez Contreras and even Medina and was a disciplined institution.
 However, the long history of violence in Venezuelan politics during the previous century made Medina not want a bloody civil war on his hands.